crisstelista/FinTech-Bootcamp/PREWORK_CP/Module-1/Homework/README.md

 ## Results

 * What has been the business impact of this company so far?
+People that were working as financial advisors lost some clients, especially young ones.
+Some of these advisors were supposed to find another job.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+Number of customers, profitabily and satisfaction level of each customer.
+They have a data warehouse and they are creating statistics, using different technologies.
+Business Intelligence, Big Data, Data & Analytics are some of the solutions that they use in this scope.

 * How is your company performing relative to competitors in the same domain?
+By following and comparing the driven results they have.

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+I would advise them to start implementing blockchain solutions, because young people started to invest in cryptocurrencies.

 * Why do you think that offering this product or service would benefit the company?
+Because, at some point, everybody will make the transsition to this technology.
+I am confident that all the people will perfom this transition only because of the benefits that it's offering.
+Transparancy: nobody is able to track any transaction, not even the governments, because everything is encrypted.

 * What technologies would this additional product or service utilize?
+Blockchain

 * Why are these technologies appropriate for your solution?
+Because young people started to use this technology.
+Once they started to invest in it, they will keep doing this up until they will fully transition to cryptocurrencies.